KiLJ4EdeN/tensorflow_from_source_docker/README.md

 RUN git checkout v2.2.0
 # -j16 is for limiting RAM, very helpful option on low end devices
 RUN bazel build -c opt //tensorflow/tools/pip_package:build_pip_package -j 16
+# here if u do have the instructions and just want the speedup from compiling from source use
+# the extra bazel flags for sse avx and fma
+# --copt=-mavx --copt=-mavx2 --copt=-mfma --copt=-mfpmath=both --copt=-msse4.2
 ```

 #### output: